 - Guide to buying baby diapers in Japan

-- Best things to do in Tokyo with a baby
+- Best things to do in Tokyo with a baby / toddler

-Best Super Baby-Friendly Hotels in Tokyo
+Best Family and Baby-Friendly Hotels in Tokyo

 Its central location makes it easier to access the must-visit spots like the Imperial Palace, Ginza, and Tsukiji.
 If you want to visit trendier places, Shibuya or Harajuku are only 20 minutes away by train.

 If staying for more than 2 nights, they offer fun activities for children, such as a scavenger hunt.
 Children 11 years old and below also eat for free from the children’s menu and enjoy a range of amenities and programs tailored just for junior guests.

 Although recently opened in 2016, the Keio Plaza Hotel has been garnering loyal clients due to their impeccable service.
 The hotel offers complimentary transport to Tokyo Disneyland and DisneySea.
 Baby cribs and bed rails are available upon request but are in limited stock, so make sure to inform them in advance.